-These attributes analyze behavioural patterns associated with the traders decision to close positions.
+These attributes analyze behavioral patterns associated with the traders decision to close positions.

 1. Positive Return Consistency (R+)

-R+ analyses the decision to close positions in a given asset which have generated a positive return.
+R+ analyses the decision to close positions in a given asset that have generated a positive return.

 Greater consistency in the closing of winning positions in terms of the return in pips indicates that the trader is being systematic in his decision making, using pip return as the criteria.
 This gives rise to a higher R+ score.

 Placing Take Profit orders at a similar level across positions in a given asset will result in an excellent R+ score.